 The only people

 Those who spoke to the old dears were the employees planted to hide food and general products throughout the store.
 This had a twofold purpose.
 One – that they could explain where things were and Two – so they could keep the oldies entertained while they unwittingly placed yet more and more in their trolleys.
 The trolley design also helped in this crass commercial manipulation.
 They only went left.
 Left was the path of choice discovered to be a magic crowd control solution.
 More sales from left turns, so left it was.

 The single guys had no trolleys and that was why their movements caused so much chaos.
 The cover of being a lady hunter in the store ensured that they had to actually buy some things.
 They normally picked a few microwave meals, personal care products and some breakfast cereals.
 The fruit and vegetable section was only for the very experienced single guys.
 Not for a novice that’s for sure.

-Not in the fruit and vegetable aisle for Louie, he was dodging old dears in the laundry section.
+Not in the fruit and vegetable aisle for him.
+Louie had a choice and he was dodging old dears in the laundry section.
 Louie drew close to the target.
 The torment, the discussions, the guidance offered by Roger came to a head.
-He was standing there and he was determined.
 His eyes searched the shelves.
-There it was, the sparkling pack, gleaming white with it’s closely researched message reading out to those that read.
+There it was, the sparkling pack, gleaming white.
 OMO Sensitive – tough on stains gentle on skin – 2 litres.

 He grabbed the pack with an attentive, I must think about this approach.
 He read the carefully researched script on the pack and told himself – “YES” The only thing to do now is get out of the store.
 With his proud achievement under his arm he headed to the checkout.
 He strode past all the old dears, the range of single creeps and the bewildered employees who were certain that they would have to help him.
 Paid, packaged, thanked and gone.
 He was out.
 He phoned Roger and told him the news.
 Louie went home and did his washing.
 Job done.